mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 rewrapManyDataKey
 -----------------

-Drivers MUST document users must upgrade dependencies if necessary to avoid being impacted by MONGOCRYPT-464.
+If applicable, drivers MUST document users must upgrade dependencies if necessary to avoid being impacted by MONGOCRYPT-464.

-Drivers SHOULD return an error if rewrapManyDataKey is called with libmongocrypt 1.5.1 or older.
+If applicable, drivers SHOULD return an error if rewrapManyDataKey is called with libmongocrypt 1.5.1 or older.

 RewrapManyDataKeyOpts
 ---------------------